Ecosystem working groups

 Voting results

-For transparency purposes, ATAC voting outcomes will be shared with the wider community through the Tech Radar, a generated diagram demonstrating how the committee voted, whether Hold, Assess, Trial or Adopt.
-The Tech Radar diagrams are generated by ATAC via this Algorand Foundation GitHub repository, where they will also be made publicly available.
+For transparency purposes, ATC voting outcomes will be shared with the wider community through the Tech Radar, a generated diagram demonstrating how the committee voted, whether Hold, Assess, Trial or Adopt.
+The Tech Radar diagrams are generated by ATC via this Algorand Foundation GitHub repository, where they will also be made publicly available.

 Algorand Wallet Council

 The Algorand Wallet Council plays a pivotal role in the Algorand ecosystem by promoting the adoption of wallet standards and facilitating cross-ecosystem engagement to identify gaps in open-source tools and infrastructure.
-The Council works in conjunction with the Algorand Technical Adoption Committee (ATAC), which focuses on advancement of the ecosystem and convenes to review and vote on technical proposals.
+The Council works in conjunction with the Algorand Technical Council (ATC), which focuses on advancement of the ecosystem and convenes to review and vote on technical proposals.

 The Wallet Council is a collective of experts who either manage or frequently interact with Algorand wallets.
 They convene to deliberate on potential improvements or modifications to wallet standards and infrastructure to foster a stronger and more resilient ecosystem.